General Student Frequently Asked Questions

 I have a lot of anxiety when it comes to Math, are there supports on campus to assist me with this?

 You are not alone!
 Math at any age can be a challenge.
-MVCC’s Learning Center has a dedicated space called the Math Lab where students can receive extra assistance with their questions.
+MVCC’s Learning Commons has a dedicated space called the Math Lab where students can receive extra assistance with their questions.
 Study groups and both professional and peer tutors are also available to students free of charge through the Learning Center.